How to Measure AI Search Visibility: The CMO's Share of Citation Framework

 Where:

-- Citation slots earned = the number of times your brand is explicitly cited (named as source, linked to, or directly attributed) across your tracked query set
+- Citation slots earned = the number of times your brand is explicitly cited across the tracked query set

-- Total citation slots tracked = all citation appearances across every AI response in your query set — your brand plus every competitor citation
+- Total citation slots tracked = all citation appearances across every response in the query set, your brand plus every competitor citation

-If you run 30 queries across four AI engines (120 total responses), and your brand earns 14 citations while competitors earn 52, your Share of Citation is 14 ÷ 66 = 21%.
+If you run 30 queries across four AI engines and your brand earns 14 citations while competitors earn 52, your Share of Citation is 14 ÷ 66 = 21%.

 | Metric | Formula | What it tracks | What it misses |